Off-policy Evaluation in Doubly Inhomogeneous Environments: Abstract

 \section{Abstract}

 This work aims to study off-policy evaluation (OPE) under scenarios where two key reinforcement learning (RL) assumptions -- temporal stationarity and individual homogeneity are both violated.
-To handle the ``double inhomogeneities", we propose a class of latent factor models for the reward and observation transition functions, under which we develop a general OPE framework that consists of both model-based and model-free approaches.
+To handle the ``double inhomogeneities", we propose a class of latent factor models for the reward and transition functions, under which we develop a general OPE framework that consists of both model-based and model-free approaches.
 To our knowledge, this is the first paper that develops statistically sound OPE methods in offline RL with double inhomogeneities.
 It contributes to a deeper understanding of OPE in environments, where standard RL assumptions are not met, and provides several practical approaches in these settings.
-We establish the theoretical properties of the proposed value estimators and empirically show that our approach outperforms competing methods that ignore either temporal nonstationarity or individual heterogeneity.
+We establish the theoretical properties of the proposed value estimators and empirically show that our approach outperforms state-of-the-art methods.
 Finally, we illustrate our method on a data set from the Medical Information Mart for Intensive Care.
+An R implementation of the proposed procedure is available at \url{https://github.com/ZeyuBian/2FEOPE}.

 {\it Keywords:} Double Inhomogeneities; Off-policy Evaluation; Reinforcement Learning; Two-way Fixed Effects Model.

 \spacingset{1.7}